csxeba/Artifactorium/Readme.md

 ## Usage

 ### Instantiation

-The library presents an OOP API and is intended to simple imported by issuing
+The library presents an OOP API and is intended to be simply imported by issuing

 ```python
 from artifactorium import Artifactorium